anonymin/thinkful-vday/readme.md

 #### Divider

-Let's create a button using the divider tag that will link to a video:
+Let's create a button using the divider tag that will link *somewhere* (possibly to a witty video):

 ```html
 <div>click here to get your present</div>